Creating a Quote

 Quote Details Section

-The top section of the quote contains the client, currency, and notes fields.
+The top section of the quote contains the client, currency, lead time, and notes fields.

 Selecting a Client